hirokiden/robo-advisor/README.md

 ###########################################################################################################################################
 6) Importing data from JSON and creating a Validation Step 2

 a) Now that all the packages are imported, the next step is to pull JSON data using a request url and replacing the example url below with the subsequent url.
 Then store the requested data 'requests.get()' to 'response' variable.
-With this, you can now use the 'json.loads()' syntax to load the 'response' variable that will convert the string fromat into the proper dictionary format.
+With this, you can now use the 'json.loads()' syntax to load the 'response' variable that will convert the string format into the proper dictionary format.
 Store that result under a new variable, which in this case is 'parsed_response'

 Example URL FORMAT: